Is (RED) a 501c3?

 Where Does (RED) Money Go?

 Funds generated through (RED)-branded products and services are sent directly to the Global Fund to be invested in Global Fund (RED) grants — pre-selected Global Fund-financed HIV/AIDS grants that focus on countries with high prevalence of mother-to-child transmission.
-(RED) dollars currently support Global Fund HIV/AIDS grants in six countries: Ghana, Lesotho, Rwanda, South Africa, Swaziland and Zambia.
+(RED) dollars currently support Global Fund HIV/AIDS grants in eight countries: Ghana, Kenya, Lesotho, Rwanda, South Africa, Swaziland, Tanzania and Zambia.
 These grants support locally-designed programs that provide antiretroviral therapy for HIV positive individuals, support HIV prevention, feed and educate children orphaned by AIDS and provide the low-cost treatments needed to reduce the risk of HIV transmission from mother to child.
 Each country determines the exact needs of their country and how the money will be used.
 All programs are reviewed and measured for success.

 Of the over 35 million people living with HIV/AIDS across the globe, more than 25 million of them live in sub-Saharan Africa.
 It is the worst affected region in the world because the epidemic began there much earlier than anywhere else and fewer people have access to the medicine they need to stay alive.
-It costs around 40 cents a day to fund the pills needed to keep someone living with HIV in Africa alive.
+It costs as little as 40 cents a day to fund the pills needed to keep someone living with HIV in Africa alive.
 Still, a majority of the people in sub-Saharan Africa live on less than $2 a day.
 Increasing numbers are becoming infected every day, as the virus flourishes in conditions of poverty, especially among women.
 Every day, 3,300 people in Africa die from this preventable, treatable disease.